skupperproject/refdog/README.md

 * **`generateTLSSecrets`**

-  If specified, the service communication will be encrypted using TLS
+  If specified, the service communication will be encrypted using TLS.

   _Type_: Boolean\
   _Default_: False